Skip to content

 • default: undefined

-Runs after a capture completes when using the cappa ci command (not cappa capture) if there are screenshots that failed comparison.
+Runs after a capture completes in CI mode when there are screenshots that failed comparison.
+CI mode is enabled by running cappa capture --ci or by setting CI=true in the environment.
 The callback receives an array of failing screenshots, including both relative and absolute paths to the actual, expected, and diff images.
 Use this hook to upload diff images to object storage or integrate with CI systems.

 onFail: async (screenshots) => {